KCG's Consulting Partners

 Anthony E. Barabani, M.B.A. - Anthony Barabani is a trusted advisor who supports leaders and their teams in achieving outstanding levels of performance.
 As a leadership and organization effectiveness consultant whose expertise has been gained through 30 years of leading the HR function for business units ranging in size from $50MM to $1Billion, Tony understands what it takes to be successful.
 For the last ten years, Mr. Barabani has concentrated on building team effectiveness in alignment with organizational goals, executive coaching, leading change, leadership development and new leader assimilation.

-As Director of Leadership and Organization Effectiveness, Tony has been instrumental in implementing corporate wide performance management systems, leadership development programs and succession planning systems.
+As Director of Leadership and Organization Effectiveness at Avery Dennison, Tony was instrumental in implementing corporate wide performance management systems, leadership development programs and succession planning systems.
 As senior Human Resources executive, he has led HR teams in organizations of a few hundred to several thousand employees with key accountability during numerous restructuring activities, culture change efforts as well as several mergers and acquisitions.

 Having lived in the Netherlands and worked throughout Western Europe for nearly three years, Tony has developed a unique understanding and expertise for working in multi-cultural environments.
 This awareness has served him well as Tony regularly works with teams in Europe, Latin America and Asia.